Google’s announcement that they’re done with flash was the last nail in Flash’s coffin.

 How do you know if CORS is enabled on a particular domain?

-Well, you can use developer tools in the browser to examine the header or use CORS test tool.
+Well, you can use developer tools in the browser to examine the header.

 Cross-domain messaging was previously disallowed in browsers to prevent cross-site-scripting attacks.